ClinicalTrials.Veeva

 • 36-42 yr old

-Visit 1: Screening visit
+Visit 1: A screening visit

 • Day 1, when a subject first joins the study

-• Obtain informed consent and screening measurements (VA, contrast sensitivity, tear film break-up time as dry eye measurement, Dry eye questionnaire (OSDI), viewing symptom survey (VSS), history of dry eye and computer work behavior).
+• Obtain informed consent and screening measurements (VA, contrast sensitivity, tear film break-up time as dry eye measurement, Dry eye questionnaire (OSDI), viewing symptom survey (VSS), history of dry eye, and computer work behavior).

 • At the end of the visit, half of the subjects were given a pair of Gunnar OTC glasses for adaptation for 3 - 7 days; the other half were given no treatment.
-All subjects were told to work in front of computer for at least 4 hour a day, with the assigned glasses if given.
+All subjects were told to work in front of a computer for at least 4 hours a day, with the assigned glasses if given.

 Adaptation 1:

-• Starting on Day 1, for 3 to 7 days, subject was asked to work in front of computers for at least 4 hours each day with assigned treatment 1.
+• Starting on Day 1, for 3 to 7 days, the subject was asked to work in front of computers for at least 4 hours each day with assigned treatment 1.

 Visit 2: Lab test for treatment 1